cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/comments.md

 | 404         | `entry-id` didn't correspond to an existing file or folder, or is not accessible by the user |
 | 413         | The request body is too large |

-Upon success, the response body will be a JSON document (media type `application/json`) with two fields.
-The `comment` field will contain the corresponding [comment](#comment) object, and the `success` field will have the value `true`.
+Upon success, the response body will be a JSON document (media type `application/json`) with a `comment` field that contains the corresponding [comment](#comment) object.

-Upon failure, a JSON document with `success` and `reason` fields will the returned.
-The `success` field will have the value `false`.
-The `reason` field will provide a short, human readable explanation of the failure.
+Error responses may include a `reason` field, providing a short, human readable explanation of the failure.

 ### Example